Why should you visit Bell Gorge and Silent Grove?

 The road in is pretty much the same as the rest of the Gibb River Road is.
 It can be corrugated and a little rough if it hasn’t been graded, but its usually in pretty good condition.

 We saw plenty of caravans being towed in and out; its all about running the right tyre pressures, having good quality tyres and driving to the conditions.

 I will mention that the 10km in between Silent Grove and Bell Gorge was full of sharp rocks about the size of a golf ball.
 We never had any punctures, but be extra careful.
 Your tyre pressures are critical for this sort of driving.

 There is a small creek crossing in between Silent Grove and Bell Gorge, but its nothing to be concerned about.
 It is relatively shallow, with a firm, rocky bottom.
 Make sure you have it in 4WD and low range, and just take it slowly and carefully across.

-Like Windjana Gorge, Silent Grove is managed by the Department of Parks and Wildlife (DPAW).
+Like Windjana Gorge, Silent Grove is managed by the Department of Biodiversity and Attractions (DBCA).
 There is a ranger who lives at the camp ground in a home throughout the dry season, and they rotate around every couple of weeks.

 We both thought Silent Grove was a magic camp ground; its open, flat, has great facilities and plenty of room.
 Tree’s are relatively common for shade, but if its busy you may have a hard time getting near one.